 The Gold Award is the highest level of recognition in the program, which acknowledges local health care facilities’ efforts to enhance the appropriate, evidence-based use of antibiotics, prevent overuse, and in turn, reduce antimicrobial resistance.

-Assistant NJDOH Commissioner and State epidemiologist, Dr. Christina Tan, and Dr. Aaron Rosenbaum, healthcare-associated infections and antimicrobial resistance epidemiologist, presented and recognized the recipients of the 2019 New Jersey Antimicrobial Stewardship Award at the NJ Antimicrobial Stewardship Collaborative Annual Conference hosted by New Jersey Hospital Association on December 5.
+Assistant NJDOH Commissioner and State epidemiologist, Christina Tan, MD, and Dr. Aaron Rosenbaum, healthcare-associated infections and antimicrobial resistance epidemiologist, presented and recognized the recipients of the 2019 New Jersey Antimicrobial Stewardship Award at the NJ Antimicrobial Stewardship Collaborative Annual Conference hosted by New Jersey Hospital Association on December 5.

 Dr. Tan stated, “At least 30% of antibiotics prescribed in the U.S. are unnecessary.
 This event highlights how much our healthcare facilities want to combat antibiotic resistance.
 Participation in this Antimicrobial Stewardship Program far exceeded our expectations.”

 Antimicrobial Stewardship Programs (ASPs) and efforts to combat antimicrobial resistance have been ongoing in New Jersey for decades.
 In recent years, a framework from the Centers for Disease Control and Prevention (CDC), known as the Core Elements of Antimicrobial Stewardship, has been accepted as the “blueprint” for ASPs.

 In supporting its partner organizations, the Communicable Disease Service (CDS) of the NJDOH developed the New Jersey Antimicrobial Stewardship Recognition Program to recognize healthcare facilities who have developed successful and sustainable ASPs using the Core Elements framework.